 Nature needs the next generation of environmental leaders to be ready.
-The goal of our Environmental Leadership Program (formerly Leaders-in-Training) is to equip and encourage teens to be effective environmental advocates and conservation leaders in their homes and communities.
+The goal of the Environmental Leadership Program is to equip and encourage teens to be effective environmental advocates and conservation leaders in their homes and communities.

 This program is perfect for:

 - Youth who are concerned about the global climate crisis and want to do something about it.

 During each session, Wildwood staff challenge teens to develop their individual leadership and community-building skills and support them as they develop their own style and voice.

 Each teen will be given ample opportunities to practice leadership—through teaching, service, outdoor adventure, and more—among their peers and younger campers.
 Each group of Environmental Leadership for Teens participants (ELTs) will also focus on an environmental or conservation topic and how they apply their leadership skills to make a positive impact on the world.

 For ages 15–16